 While the impetus for moving a loved one into a professional care institution may be well-founded, the clients themselves often have a much different interpretation of the upheaval.

-Being moved out of home they love, forced to whittle a year’s worth of furnishings and possessions into a single room’s worth (or less) and having to relinquish control over daily decisions often sends seniors into a spiral of depression and into the belief that they aren’t needed, wanted or necessary.
+Being moved out of the home they love, forced to whittle a lifetime’s worth of furnishings and possessions into a single room (or less) and having to relinquish control over daily decisions often sends seniors into a spiral of depression and into the belief that they aren’t needed, wanted or necessary.

-Home care costs less than assisted living or nursing home care
+Home care providers cost less than assisted living or nursing home care

-In many cases, home care services require almost half of the costs associated with assisted living or nursing home options.
-This is because clients pay only for the services required, and because nobody has to foot the costs associated with the immense administrative and structural infrastructure required to run assisted live-in care institutions.
+In many cases, home care services require approximately half of the costs associated with assisted living or nursing home options.
+This is because clients pay only for the services needed and because nobody has to foot the costs associated with the immense administrative and structural infrastructure required to run assisted live-in care institutions.

 Seniors retain an active role in their own care and well-being

 Therefore, home caregivers go with the flow of their clients’ wishes.
-Schedules and menus can be changed, the senior’s own holidays and rituals can be observed exactly as they like and individuals get to maintain a continuous feeling of authority over their own lives.
+Schedules and menus can be changed.
+The senior’s holidays and rituals can be observed precisely as they like, and individuals get to maintain a continuous feeling of authority over their own lives.

-Even the most well-meaning of institutions simply can’t provide 100% personalized care approaches for each of their patients.
-It’s impossible in a community setting where there are multiple adults requiring care from a single, individual caregiver.
+Even the most well-meaning of institutions can’t provide 100% personalized care approaches for each of their patients.
+It’s impossible in a community setting where multiple adults require care from a single, individual caregiver.

-Home health care is 100% personalized to meet our client’s need at any given time.
-We tailor meals, activities, schedules and services in direct relationship with our clients’ preferences and interest.
+Home health care is 100% personalized to meet our clients’ needs at any given time.
+We tailor meals, activities, schedules, and services to meet each individual’s preferences and interests.

 As a result of this one-on-one attention, our caregivers have the time to notice all the little things that may warrant a shift in care.
-This can be as simple as a food type that is left behind on a plate, indicating a menu revamp is in order, to a behavioral or mental lapse that might signal an adverse reaction to medication or the beginning signs of dementia.
+This can be as simple as a food type left behind on a plate indicating a needed menu change, to a behavioral or mental lapse that might signal an adverse reaction to medication or the beginning signs of dementia.

 On a small scale, personalized home care improves the quality of life.
-On a macro scale, personalized and attentive care saves lives, and it certainly reduces incidences of hospital admissions and readmissions.
+On a macro level, personalized and attentive care saves lives, and it certainly reduces the incidences of hospital admissions and readmissions.

 Home care providers answer a calling

-Nursing homes advertise for “help wanted” and the low-paying positions available are often filled with anyone who is desperate for a job and answers the add.
-This paradigm is entirely different in the world of home healthcare.
+Nursing homes advertise for “help wanted” and the low-paying positions available are often filled with anyone who is desperate for a job and answers the ad.
+This paradigm is entirely different in the world of home health care.

 Our compassionate caregivers have a calling.
-In most cases, they come to us asking if we’re hiring because they are innately drawn to – and are talented at – helping others and making others feel good.
+In most cases, they come to us asking if we’re hiring because they are innately drawn to – and are talented at – helping others.

 Those who age-in-place live longer

-The studies show over and over again that not only does aging-in-place improve quality of life, it improves longevity too.
+The studies show over and over again that not only does aging in place improve quality of life, but it also enhances longevity.
 Long-term care insurance providers meticulously track mortality rates in various care settings.